Year 2 Curriculum

 Your child’s reading book will be changed 3 times a week (Monday, Wednesday and Friday).
 Please make sure that you write a comment in their reading record to show how they are getting on with the book they have been given.
 This way, we can make sure that your child is reading the books they can understand and enjoy.
 You do not always have to read the entire book every night.
 Focus on 2 pages and talk about the characters, setting and plot in a lot of detail.
 You might want to take it in turns to read so your child can hear how you read.
 Please make sure that reading books are in school every day, as your child will read it to an adult at some time throughout the week.

-PE is on a Monday and Tuesday this term.
+PE is back to Tuesday and Wednesday this term.
 Please make sure that your child has their kit in school on those days.
 They should wear a white or blue t-shirt, black shorts or jogging bottoms and a pair of trainers or pumps for outdoor sessions.

-In Reading we are working in groups to share different types of book.
+In Reading we will be continuing to work in groups to share different types of book.
 We discuss the things we have read and give our thoughts and feelings about each book.
 We also try hard to answer questions about stories, thinking about how characters are feeling and why things have happened.
-The children will continue practising their phonics and the high frequency words.
-Some of us will be moving on to learn about the spelling rules, which is the next step after we have mastered all of our sounds.
+The children will continue practising their phonics into year 2 and the high frequency and common exception words.
+Most of the children will now move on to learn about spelling rules and develop their knowledge of different prefixes and suffixes that we might add to change a word’s meaning.